michael-allen-personal/nvim/README.md

 For markdown files, see if I can create an abbreviation or something that gets updated every time the file is closed/saved/whatever that will auto-gen a table of contents

 icons for tree

-Add commands that will build, run, and build+run the current haskell project